 Always ask your provider to confirm the diagnostic code(s) they used for your diagnosis and treatment.
 On the off-chance they coded something incorrectly, they’ll need to resubmit the claim using the right code(s).
 If there were no coding mistakes, ask your provider to write a letter to your insurance company in support of your appeal.
 It’s helpful to have a physician endorse your appeal because it will be evaluated by the insurance company’s own healthcare providers, who are hired to review claims.
-“Sometimes a company’s provider is not a specialist in the area,” said Donovan.
+“Sometimes a company’s provider is not a specialist in the area,” says Donovan.
 “I’ve heard patients say they need a certain neurological treatment, and the insurance provider reviewing it is an oncologist.
 It’s one more layer in why dealing with the healthcare system can be so frustrating.”

 Do your own research

 If you’re dealing with a denial from a private insurer, figure out if Medicare covers the treatment.
 (Donovan says a Google search should do the trick.)
 If the treatment is covered by Medicare, that means it’s considered the clinical “standard of care” and should be covered by most private insurers.